My first cervical screening

 rather tentatively thinking it would be a bit of heavy therapy but again, was surprised and delighted to find a group of like-minded, wonderful women who had all gone through various treatments and had found the support of each other.
 The meetings included wonderful sessions on various elements of living through cervical cancer which helped me come to terms with the long lasting impact of the diagnosis.
 But more than that the group gave me a chance to have a coffee and a gossip.

-appointments, which include screening and occasional biopsies to check that the cells are not changing.
-I have had mild changes and there is a possibility that more surgery will be necessary in the future but I’m in excellent hands and have great support through Jo’s Cervical Cancer Trust, my family and friends.
-I keep fit and healthy and live life to the full.
+appointments every six months, which include screening and occasional biopsies to check that the cells are not changing.
+I have had some mild changes and there is a possibility that more surgery will be necessary in the future but I’m in excellent hands and had great support through Jo’s Cervical Cancer Trust, my family and friends.

 I was incredibly lucky that they caught the cancer at an early stage and had I delayed the screening much longer it may have been a different story.
 It meant that I didn’t have to suffer prolonged and more invasive treatment.
 But to think that I could’ve quite easily prevented all of this is still extremely frustrating.
 For many women the thought of a cervical screening is worrying but for 5 minutes of discomfort or embarrassment it is worth it in order to prevent a diagnosis of cervical cancer.